 2011 marked the 100-year anniversary of the chartering of the University City School District in the St. Louis suburb where Alan grew up.
 The district asked him to author the commemorative book for the centennial celebration.
 University City Schools: Our First 100 Years was published as part of the celebration.

 On June 17, 1966, Naval Airman M. J. Savoy, Alan's high school classmate was killed when his plane crashed into the South China Sea off the coast of Vietnam.
 His body was not recovered.
 What if M. J. didn't really die in that crash--what if the crash was staged for some reason, and he survived?
 Inspired by that question, Alan has authored Body Not Recovered, released in 2015.

 Writing books is not Alan's only endeavor.
 Since retiring from a successful 33-year career with the Procter & Gamble Company, Alan has been the founding partner of three businesses and has been deeply involved with social service organizations, community initiatives to reduce violence, and education programming.
 He is a management consultant, baseball player, nonprofit Board member, speaker, blogger, and most importantly, the active and proud grandfather of four.
 Alan has been awarded the Cincinnati United Way Impact Leadership Award, the University City School District PACEsetter and Uniquely University City Awards, and the St. Louis Mirowitz Community Service Award.
 Alan was also inducted into his High School Hall of Fame in 2011.

-Alan is actively working on book seven and lives in St. Louis with his wife, Ann, with whom he travels extensively.
+Alan is actively working on book eight and lives in St. Louis with his wife, Ann, with whom he travels extensively.